HakJko/upskill2_suffix_app/README.md

 ***

-### Module 4.
-SuffixingApp Logging
+### Module 5-6.
+SuffixingApp Structured Logging Specification

-Get Suffixing App project from Maven topic.
-Add logging.
+Get Suffixing App project from Logging topic.
+Specify structure of its input and output

 ##### App Specification

-It is a Suffixing App - a small java application that refers to a config file and renames a set of
+It is a Suffixing App - a small java application that refers to a config file and renames a set of files
-    files and renames them adding a suffix specified in the same config.
+    and renames them adding a suffix specified in the same config.

+_Changes: config file now should be an XML file._

 ##### Details: